 There are two ways to find answers to your pottery questions:

 1. Search the Archive – The RWCS website has over 20,000 questions that have been previously answered on our website.
 Just use the search box on the RWCS website.
-Type in a few key words.
-The search will bring up any question that reference the terms you use.
+Type in a few keywords.
+The search will bring up any question that references the terms you use.

 2. Submit your question – Follow the instructions below to submit your questions.

 Our experts have been providing answers to questions online for over 10 years.
 Here are the biographies of the RWCS Ask the Experts volunteers!

 Artware – Archive Questions